 Though Graniteware has changed over the years, it's basically a steel core with a porcelain coating.
 It is not remotely any type of nonstick cookware.

-Note also that nonstick cookware with a rock-containing coating doesn't have to be black with white or gray specks; it can be any color makers wish to make it.
-The resemblance to Graniteware and granite (the actual rock) is an intentional marketing tactic.
+Note that nonstick cookware with a stone reinforced coating doesn't have to be black with white or gray specks; it can be any color.
+The resemblance to Graniteware is an intentional marketing tactic.

-To summarize: Nonstick cookware is called "stoneware" because it 1) contains particles of stone in the coating; 2) "stoneware" sounds durable (the biggest issue with nonstick coatings), 3) to distract people from the fact that the coating contains PTFE and other potentially toxic substances, and 4) in the same vein as #3, to sound more old-fashioned and thus free of toxins.
+To summarize: Nonstick cookware is called "stoneware" because it 1) contains particles of stone in the coating; 2) "stoneware" sounds durable; 3) to distract people from the fact that the coating contains PTFE and other potentially toxic substances; 4) to sound like a natural substance that's free of toxins.

 In many cases, it's 5) all of the above.